 The last thing Jesus Christ said in his life was, “Forgive them, father, for they don’t know what they do.”
 Christ forgave and blessed (BLESSED!) those whose were inflicting horrible, hate-filled, and violent evil upon the most undeserving person in history.
 And the Bible suggests that had we been in the crowd, we would have called out “Crucify him!” just like the rest of the mob.
 We would have been one of the mockers or scoffers.
 Or, equally as shameful, we would have run away and hid ourselves as all his disciples did.
 And if we think we would never have done so, we are the sorriest of liars.

 Abandoned, alone, and enduring horrific abuse, the innocent Son of God was still was able to see his tormentors and betrayers with compassion and without hate in his heart.
 He was sinless to the end.
 And so as a follower of this Jesus – whether I like it or not – I must also forgive those who don’t know fully what they do.
 And I must do this whether they desire my forgiveness or not.

 Unlike Jesus, however, we are hardly spotless and innocent.
-We also don’t enjoy God’s divine omniscience, and are unable to see into the mysterious depths of the human heart, much as we’d like.
-And so we must first; rigorously and with God’s help, examine what resides in our own hearts before assuming to know the motives of another soul – especially from what we glean about their soul on social media.
+We also don’t enjoy God’s divine omniscience and are unable to see into the mysterious depths of the human heart, much as we’d like.
+And so we must first; rigorously and with God’s help, examine what resides in our own hearts before assuming to know the motives of another soul – especially what we glean about their souls on social media.